 Australian special Minister of State, Senator Donald Robert Willesee arrived inn Ghana on Thursday (14 June) at the start of a four-day visit.

-Australian special Minister of State, Senator Donald Robert Willesee arrived inn Ghana on Thursday (14 June) at the start of a four-day visit.
+Background: Australian special Minister of State, Senator Donald Robert Willesee arrived inn Ghana on Thursday (14 June) at the start of a four-day visit.
 Senator Willesee is on an African tour, as an emissary of his Prime Minister, Gough Whitlam.
 His brief is to discuss relations between Australia and the African countries.

 On arrival in Ghana, Senator Willesee was greeted by the Ghanian head of state, Colonel Ignatius Acheampong.